kdheepak/blog/src/posts/47-package-names-in-language-ecosystems.md

 ## Conclusion

 In all these cases, there is a greater percentage of packages whose name starts with the same letter as the name of the programming language compared to the average distribution of words in the English language.

-I don't think it is enough to conclusively say that programmers prefer alliterating the package names with the programming language.
+However, I don't think it is enough to conclusively say that programmers prefer alliterating the package names with the programming language.
 It would be nice to test this assumption on C, C++, and Go (and possibly other languages), but these languages, as far as I can tell, don't have central registries.